 Instead, inexplicably, the elderly do exactly the opposite, ie: they advance the base of seat to the steering and recline incredibly the backrest, thereby seriously compromising their chances of side vision and their turning radius.

-5) because, on the shirts, the lowest central button is placed above the belt line?
+5) why, on the shirts, the lowest central button is placed above the belt line?

 The logic would require that the lowest center button of a shirt is placed below the belt line, so as to prevent the opening of the shirt above the belt line and to show the underlying garment or, even, the belly.
 This would be an obvious and economically sustainable solution (a button in more would have no significant effect on production costs).
 Conversely, inexplicably, most of the shirts on the market has an array of buttons that presupposes the pants with a waist line well higher than those on the market.